Luang Pu Sodh Candasaro: Early life

-According to traditional biographies, Luang Pu Sodh was born as Sodh Mikaewnoi on 10 October 1884 to a relatively well-off family of rice merchants in Amphoe Song Phi Nong, Suphan Buri, a province 102 km west of Bangkok in central Thailand.
+According to traditional biographies, Luang Pu Sodh was born Sodh Mikaewnoi on 10 October 1884 to a relatively well-off family of rice merchants in Amphoe Song Phi Nong, Suphan Buri, a province 102 km west of Bangkok in central Thailand.
 His father was called Ngen and his mother Soodjai.
 When he was nine years old, he received his first schooling in the temple in his village, by his uncle who was a Buddhist monk.
 He therefore became familiar with Buddhism from an early age.
 He also showed qualities of being an intelligent autodidact.
 Another habit of him was that he was compassionate towards animals.
 For example, he would not allow them to be in the sun too long or put them to work for too long.

 When Sodh's uncle moved to Wat Hua Bho, he took Sodh with him to teach him further.
 After a while his uncle left the monkhood, but Ngen managed to send Sodh to study with Luang Por Sap, the abbot of Wat Bangpla.
 This is where Sodh learnt the Khmer language.
 When he was 13 years old, he finished his Khmer studies there and returned home to help his father.
 Father Ngen ran a rice-trading business, shipping rice by boat from Suphanburi to sell to mills in Bangkok and Nakhon Chai Si District.
 At the age of 14, Ngen died, and Sodh had to take responsibility for the family business, being the first son.
 This affected him: thieves and other threats brought home to him the futility of the household life, and at the age of 19, he desired to be ordained as a monk.
 One day he was particularly aware of the risk of thieves that might steal his rice and the crew being killed in the process, and he imagined what would happen if he would die that day.
 Then he took a vow that as long as he would survive his job, he would attempt to become ordained.
 He had to take care of his family first though, and saved up enough money for them that he would able to leave them.
 The biography of Wat Phra Dhammakaya says that he had to calculate the rate of inflation for this, and work harder than before, but finally managed to gather enough funds when he was 22 years old.
 He left the family company in the hands of employees he trusted.